meta-exp/metaexp-deployment/README.md

 - move nginx out of interface into own container, easy to run from Docker compose
 - Python backend: get config from environment/file, mount config file on container run
 - create Docker hub repository and make images available
+- use with external neo4j
+- document how to load initial data set to neo4j
+- more error reporting: e.g. empty neo4j just crashes